-This annual report says excess steelmaking capacity globally will remain the biggest issue for the sector this year – but the operating environment should improve from 2014.
+The annual report, released today, says excess steelmaking capacity globally will remain the biggest issue for the sector this year – but the operating environment should improve from 2014.

 Mike Elliott, EY’s Global Mining & Metals Leader, says steelmakers will need to focus on strategic cost reductions and assess optimal capital structure.
 The report also questions the assumption that vertical integration in the sector adds value.

 “The big challenge for steelmakers in 2013 is how to be cost competitive while maintaining enterprise value,” Elliott says.